AGTGreg/AppBlocks/docs/methods.md

 ```

 ### `isLoading(appInstance)`
 This method returns the loading state of our App.
+It is meant to be used from the template when we make requests.

 ### `isSuccessfull(appInstance)`
 This method returns the success state of our App.
+It is meant to be used from the template when we make requests.

 ### `hasError(appInstance)`
 This method returns the error state of our App.
+It is meant to be used from the template when we make requests.